OUMAREGA/IPSSIProjectNode/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 labels: ":bug: bug"
 ---

-*version used:
+* version used:
-*operatong system:
+* operating system:
-*your browser name and version:
+* your browser name and version:
-*link of your project: